ToF-/Domain/README.md

 ```
 which is conform to the type of function required by `sortBy`.
 Similarly, `on` composed with `(==)` will create a function of the type required by `groupBy`.

-Reporting summary lines is done by mapping our `display` function for each line, and then `unline`ing, i.e. merging this list of `String`s into one single `String`:
+Reporting summary lines is done by mapping our `display` function for each line, and then merging this list of `String`s into one single `String`:
 ```haskell
 report :: [SummaryLine] -> String
 report = unlines . map display